mxrcochxvez/NodeJS-Projects/README.md

 `timers.js` - You can run this file to see the progress in percentages of my project running a timeout of three seconds.

+`core.js` - In this file I am using object destructuring to use some neat Node Js built in functionalities.